Best AI SEO Tools in 2026: 14 Picks Grouped by the Job They Do

 Here's the honest overlap.
 A growing set of tools doesn't help you do SEO in the classic sense; it tells you whether your brand shows up inside AI answers, on ChatGPT, Perplexity, Gemini, and Google AI Overviews.
 Some classic SEO tools have bolted this on (Surfer's AI Tracker and Writesonic's visibility features above), but the category also has dedicated specialists.

 Because this is a distinct job with its own buyers and its own leaders, I review it separately rather than padding this page.
-If your question is "am I being cited by AI assistants, and how do I track it over time," start with our best GEO tools comparison, which tests the dedicated visibility trackers on real prompts.
+If your question is "am I being cited by AI assistants, and how do I track it over time," start with our best GEO tools comparison, which compares the dedicated visibility trackers.
 For the strategy behind it, see how to rank on ChatGPT and our primer on AI search visibility.
 And if you specifically want to influence Google's AI answers, optimizing for AI Overviews is its own discipline.

 Which AI SEO tools should you actually buy?